Michael Nyman: 1990s

 In 1991 Nyman composed The Michael Nyman Songbook based on poetry by Paul Celan, Arthur Rimbaud, Wolfgang Amadeus Mozart and William Shakespeare.
 His Six Celan Songs off this collection were composed for Ute Lemper, with whom he recorded the album.
 Ute Lemper also performed in the 1992 concert film of the same name, directed by Volker Schlöndorff.

 In 1993, Nyman's popularity increased after he wrote the score to Jane Campion's award-winning 1993 film The Piano.
-The album became a classical music best-seller with over three million copies.
-His soundtrack won an Ivor Novello Award, Golden Globe, BAFTA and American Film Institute award.
-He was nominated for a British Academy Award and a Golden Globe.
+The album became a classical music best-seller, selling over three million copies.
+His soundtrack won an Ivor Novello Award, a Golden Globe, a BAFTA and an American Film Institute award, and nominated for a British Academy Award and a Golden Globe.